Domi-Git-Hub/homebridge-arduino-esp-platform/Library_Arduino_IDE/README.md

 # ArduinoDIYServer

-Arduino IDE library for ESP8266 and ESP32 projects that communicate with a DIY JSON server.
+Arduino IDE library for ESP8266 and ESP32 projects that communicate with a ESP JSON server.

 Example how to use